 If you used a twelve volt connection instead of cables you may have to wait up to an hour first.
 If your dash lights come on when you turn the key, it is probably a good indication that you can try turning the car over.
 If there is no response, allow it to charge for a few minutes; same with a slow crank.

 You should make sure that you recharge your jump starter every time you use it and even if you do not use it, you still should recharge it every month or so.
 It is possible that the battery might drain from the unit being stored in your vehicle and you want it to be fully functional when your battery actually does go dead.
 Just plug it into the wall and allow it to charge completely.
 Many jump starters will have an indicator showing the charge.

 If you are using the jump starter and still cannot get your vehicle to turn over, then check the cables and ensure that they are tight.
 Move your ground cable from the battery post or its current location to another steel part of the chassis.
 Make sure that your jump starter actually has a charge as well.
-If none of this works, you might have to replace your vehicle battery.
+If none of this works, you might have to replace your vehicle battery or the problem may be somewhere else entirely.
 Don’t continually try to jump start if it is clear you aren’t having success because you may do damage to your vehicle.